HumbertoBeng/SOAR-EDR-Project/README.md

 ![image](https://github.com/user-attachments/assets/1bb61608-6d69-4d99-9336-e61c4fb5cb44)
 Image #25

-To show that this channel will be the one receiving the alerts from Tines, let's name give it the name of "alerts" and setting it up its visibility to Public, and at the end just click create.
+To show that this channel will be the one receiving the alerts from Tines, let's give it the name of "alerts" and setting its visibility to Public, and at the end just click create.

 ![image](https://github.com/user-attachments/assets/379157e8-04e3-4d28-bc00-81e471dec1f3)
 Image #26